 If It’s Not Starvation Mode, Then Why Aren’t I Losing Weight?

-You remember her, she was the woman who claimed to be eating 1300 calories per day until she realized she wasn’t.
-Instead, she was accidentally underestimating, under-reporting, and/or just miscalculating her calorie intake by hundreds of calories per day the whole time.
+She claimed to be eating 1300 calories per day… until she realized she wasn’t.
+Instead, she was unintentionally underestimating, under-reporting, and/or miscalculating her calorie intake by hundreds of calories each day the whole time.

 How do I know this?
 How can I be so sure?

-Because if you WERE doing everything right and you WERE in a deficit, you’d currently be losing weight and we wouldn’t be having this conversation.
+- Because a caloric deficit always works.
+So if you WERE in that deficit, you’d currently be losing weight and we wouldn’t be having this conversation.